Why accessibility for bots and AI matters more and more

 WebMCP (Web Model Context Protocol) is a planned W3C standard that Google and Microsoft contribute to.
 It lets websites offer structured tools to AI agents—instead of parsing HTML, agents call declared functions.
 Sites behave like MCP servers in the browser.

 WebMCP proposes two APIs: a declarative one (tools directly in HTML forms) and an imperative one (complex interactions via JavaScript).
 For booking systems, shops, or editorial tools, that opens new possibilities: AI can search products, book appointments, or fill forms without scraping the page.
-Chrome released WebMCP as an Early Preview (February 2026); developers can join the early-access programme.
+After the Early Preview (February 2026), WebMCP has been in a public origin trial since Chrome 149 (June 2026, through Chrome 156)—with an origin trial token you can already test it in production with real users.
+Note: the API moved from navigator.modelContext to document.modelContext; the old surface is deprecated as of Chrome 150.

 Example: how a site might register a product-search tool with WebMCP: